Department: School of Music and Dance

 Potential areas of expertise may include academic courses in general music history and literature including world music; music appreciation; film, jazz, rock, and popular musics; music theory and musicianship courses including aural skills and keyboard skills; undergraduate music composition; and general music education courses including early childhood and elementary music education courses, and practicum field experience supervision.

-Applications will be accepted on a continuing basis and this pool will remain active through May 1, 2018.
+Applications will be accepted on a continuing basis.
 Screening of applications will take place as positions become available and continue until positions are filled.